shamagir/wp-docker-skeleton/README.md

 - ./wp-content/themes for themes
 - ./wp-content/plugins for plugins

+Don't forget to add your theme and plugin into .gitignore with "!" before

 To change php version you need to update docker-compose.yml (string 20).
 To change upload max filesize you have to edit upload.ini (strings 3 and 4)